Skip to main content

 Sincerely yours, Chas.
 W. Chesnutt.
 CWC/FL

-Correspondent: Samuel Wilson Rutherford was the Secretary-Treasurer of the Association for the Study of African American Life, which published the Journal of Negro History.
-He was also a close friend of editor Woodson.
+Correspondent: Samuel Wilson Rutherford (1855–1952) was a Black businessman who founded a successful life insurance company.
+He was the Secretary-Treasurer of the Association for the Study of African American Life, which published the Journal of Negro History, and a close friend of Carter G. Woodson (1875–1950), its editor.
 Rutherford's duties for the journal included managing subscription fees and accounts.